Koder90/Koder90/README.md

 - 👋 Hi, I’m @Koder90
 - 👀 I’m interested in web development!
-- 🌱 I’m currently learning React!
+- 🌱 I’m currently learning Next js and Typescript!

 <!---
 Koder90/Koder90 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.